- Brand name

 If the symptoms of your infection do not improve within a few days, or if they become worse, tell your doctor.

-If you are about to start taking any new medicine, tell your doctor and pharmacist that you are taking Ciloxan®.
+If you are about to be started on any new medicine, remind your doctor or pharmacist that you are using Ciloxan Ear Drops.

 Things you must not do

-Do not use Ciloxan® to treat any other complaints unless your doctor tells you to.
+Do not use Ciloxan Ear Drops to treat other complaints unless your doctor tells you to.

 Things to be careful of